FarronF/limerick-council-meetings/meetings/2025/01/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 16th December 2024.md

  A survey seeking views on King’s Island and the Walled Town Framework Survey was carried

-out and engagement events were held.---
+out and engagement events were held.
+---
 5

  The Fireplace Site had been vacant for over 25 years, with a lot of dereliction in Nicholas Street.